Golden State Warriors Named Sportsperson Of the Year by Sports Illustrated

 Sports Illustrated on Monday morning announced that it has named the Golden State Warriors the 2018 Sportsperson of the Year.
-The Warriors in the spring won their third NBA championship in four years.
+In the summer, the Warriors won their third NBA championship in four years.

-“Why them?,” the magazine says in its online article by reporter Chris Ballard.
+“Why them?” the magazine says in its online article by reporter Chris Ballard.
 “There’s no franchise in sports quite like the Dubs, who were once again wildly successful, socially conscious, fun to love, fun to hate- and never boring.”

-The Warriors team, led by Steph Curry, Kevin Durant, Klay Thompson and Draymond Green, and coached by Steve Kerr, is in the midst of one of the NBA’s great runs of success.
+The Warriors team, led by Steph Curry, Kevin Durant, Klay Thompson, and Draymond Green, and coached by Steve Kerr, is in the midst of one of the NBA’s great runs of success.
 In addition to the championships, the team has changed how the game of basketball is played, especially with their emphasis on high-volume three-point shooting.
 In addition, many players on the team have spoken out about political issues, and the team last year declined to visit the White House following its championship win this year.

 The Sportsperson of the Year award is SI‘s answer to TIME’s “Person of the Year.”